mpallone/marks-markdown-manager/README.md

 A CLI tool for distributing AI tool configuration across multiple AI coding assistants.

+## WARNING

+**I have not yet dogfooded and tested this thoroughly enough to have faith that it works well!**

 ## Problems it solves

 **1. Distribution across tools**